Cooking Dry Beans

-Our registered variety haricot bean named Capulet is a versatile ingredient for a wide range of recipes.
+New registered haricot bean varieties Capulet (a conventional navy) and Godiva (a blonde kidney) are a convenient and versatile ingredient for a wide range of recipes.

-Cooking Capulet beans from dry ingredient is as simple as brewing tea and cooking pasta.
+Cooking these bean varieties from dry ingredient is as simple as brewing tea and cooking pasta.

 Rinse 1 : Wash dry beans in a colander with cold tap water (after cooking, 200g of dry beans will be about the equivalent to a standard 400g tin of beans)

 Soak (tea step) : Transfer rinsed beans into a cooking pot, and cover with boiled water from a kettle.
 Soak at least 1 hr.

 Tip: do this step when you make your morning tea and they’ll be ready to cook for the evening meal!

 Rinse 2 : Pour beans back into colander and wash with cold tap water.
 Drain and transfer back to the cooking pot.